Orange left arrow graphic.Orange right arrow graphic.

 September

-See the "good" and "bad" hospitals and visit the Museo di Palazzo Poggi and see its collection of anatomical wax model.
-Take a walking tour of the central area.
-Option to enjoy a glass of frizzante at Osteria del Sole, Bologna's oldest bar, which has not changed a great deal since 1465.
+Continue to Bologna, on a walking tour visit the “good” and “bad” hospitals and the Museo di Palazzo Poggi with its fascinating collection of anatomical wax models.
+Enjoy a glass of wine at Osteria del Sole, Bologna’s oldest bar, and proceed to Florence.

 Thursday